deanagan/auto_debit_tracker/README.md

 3.

 ## Project Creations Steps and Notes
-1. To create the project, `flutter create the_pledge_bank`.
+1. To create the project, `flutter create auto_debit_tracker`.
 Note the underscores.
 I realised hyphens aren't allowed in package names
 2. To run simply `flutter run`